bartuspan/ubik/README.md

 ## Configuration

-Ubik components follow a simple configuration pattern: constants and variables should be set in `functions.php` (or some equivalent in your theme) prior to loading each components.
+Most Ubik components follow a simple configuration pattern: constants and variables should be set in `functions.php` (or some equivalent in your theme) prior to loading each components.
 Some functions are wrapped in `function_exists` calls which means you can make small customizations to Ubik components without needing to fork a repo.
 Functions without `function_exists` are usually pluggable via the [action/filter hook system](http://codex.wordpress.org/Plugin_API/Hooks); remove existing hooks and add your own as needed.

 It is also possible to drop configuration files into component directories themselves but this is much more of a roundabout process.
 Part of the goal of this project is to provide a simple, centralized way to configure a wide variety of commonly deployed components; distributing your configuration into many different files defeats this purpose.